 What Is Omnichannel Customer Service?

-Omnichannel customer service is the customer support that aims to deliver a seamless, consistent experience across multiple channels.
+Omnichannel customer service is customer support that aims to deliver a seamless, consistent experience across multiple channels.
 Omnichannel customer service aims to streamline different customer service systems so that agents have a single view of all interactions with a customer.
 By integrating multiple systems into a single customer service platform, agents can most efficiently and effectively respond to queries.
 Additionally, omnichannel customer service is becoming increasingly important as customers expect continuity across channels.

 Providing a unified experience across all customer service channels is imperative for retaining customer loyalty.
 Providing a better customer experience is not as simple as adding more channels to your customer service strategy.